inecsoft/economy/README.md

 * __Markets:__ Institutions for reducing transactions cost of impersonal exchange.
 * __States:__ Institutions with monopoly on legistimate use of force.
-* __Division of labor:__ both markets and states organize division of labor, though in different and higly productive ways.
+* __Division of labor:__ Both markets and states organize division of labor, though in different and higly productive ways.

 States orgianize "protected" territories with laws.
 Markets orginaze excahnge among/within states.